dermotte/memory-game-android/README.md

 How to compile it
 -----------------
-I'm using IDEA to create three modules: main, desktop, and android.
-Dependencies are the repective libraries in the sub directories, and for desktop and android you'll need the main module.
-Make sure to tick "export" for the libs in the main module.
+Either import the project in Android Studio, or use  gradle to create releases for desktop, android or web:

+$> gradlew desktop:dist

+$> gradlew android:assembleRelease

+$> gradlew html:dist

 License
 -------

-Copyright 2012-2014 Mathias Lux, mathias@juggle.at
+Copyright 2012-2016 Mathias Lux, mathias@juggle.at

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.